AngGermaine/x86-to-C-interface/README.md

 # x86-to-C-interface
 S17 MO2-Group 7

-Euclidean Distance of Two Vectors
+Calculation of the Distance between Two Points

 ## Performance of the Kernels
 ### **PC SPECS**